fwolfst/dar-ke/README.md

 ## Derived ToDos

-- [ ] disable mousepointer in fullscreen
-- [ ] player sees objs on horizon
-- [ ] player can approach objs on ground
 - [ ] objs appear bigger when close
 - [ ] giants can move
+- [ ] player sees objs on horizon
+- [ ] interesting horizon
+- [ ] certain areas can trigger certain events or enable systems
 - [ ] certain events trigger certain narratives
 - [ ] there is a credit screen
 - [ ] fix fullscreen toggle in macos